-In the 1990 - 2006 period emissions of all gases presented in this report showed a downward trend.
+In the 1990 - 2007 period emissions of SO2, NO_x, NMVOC, CO, NH3, heavy metals and POPs showed a downward trend.
 The major overall drivers for this trend are emission reductions in the industrial sectors, cleaner fuels and cleaner cars.

-Based on methodological improvements (such as improvement of activity data), the historical data for 1990, 1995, 2000 and 2003-2006 are recalculated annually in the Dutch inventory.
+Based on methodological improvements (such as improvement of activity data), the historical data for 1990, 1995, 2000 and 2003 to 2007 are recalculated annually in the Dutch inventory.
 Data for other years (1991-1994, 1996-1999, 2001 and 2002) have been based on interpolations.

-1) Co-operative Programme for Monitoring and Evaluation of the Long-range Transmission of Air Pollutants in Europe (EMEP).
+1 Co-operative Programme for Monitoring and Evaluation of the Longrange Transmission of Air Pollutants in Europe (EMEP).

-I Introduction
+Introduction

 Reporting emission data to the Executive Body of the Convention on Long-range Transboundary Air Pollution (CLRTAP) is required to fulfil obligations in compliance with the implementation of Protocols under the Convention.
-Parties are required to submit reports on annual national emissions of SO2, NO_x, NMVOC, CO and NH3, and various heavy metals and POPs using the Guidelines for Estimating and Reporting Emission Data under the CLRTAP (UNECE, 2003).
+Parties are required to submit reports on annual national emissions of SO2, NO_x, NMVOC, CO, NH3 and various heavy metals and POPs using the Guidelines for Estimating and Reporting Emission Data under the CLRTAP (UNECE, 2003).

-The Netherlands Informative Inventory Report (IIR) 2008 contains information on the Netherlands' inventories for the years 1990-2006, including descriptions of methods, data sources, QA/QC activities carried out and a trend analysis.
+The Netherlands Informative Inventory Report (IIR) 2009 contains information on the Netherlands' inventories for the years 1990 to 2007, including descriptions of methods, data sources, QA/QC activities carried out and a trend analysis.
 The inventory covers all anthropogenic emissions to be reported in the Nomenclature for Reporting (NFR), except for individual PAHs (with only total emissions reported), which are to be reported under POPs in Annex III.
 The publication of an IIR is part of the inventory improvement programme.

-I.I National inventory background
+1.1 National inventory background

-Emissions in the Netherlands are registered in the Pollutant Release and Transfer Register (PRTR), the national database for target group monitoring used by the Dutch government to monitor greenhouse gas emissions in conformance with United Nations Framework Convention on Climate Change (UNFCCC) requirements and the Kyoto Protocol (National System).
-The database is also employed to monitor pollutants within the framework of National Emission Ceilings (EU) and the Convention on Long-range Transboundary Air Pollution (CLRTAP).
-PRTR encompasses the process of data collection, data processing, registration and reporting on emission data for some 350 policy-relevant compounds, and compound groups in air, water and soil.
+Emissions in the Netherlands are registered in the Pollutant Release and Transfer Register (PRTR), the national database for target group monitoring, set up to monitor pollutants within the framework of National Emission Ceilings (EU) and the Convention on Long-range Transboundary Air Pollution (CLRTAP).
+Since then the PRTR database has been used by the Dutch Government to monitor greenhouse gas emissions in conformance with United Nations Framework Convention on Climate Change (UNFCCC) requirements and the Kyoto Protocol (National System).
+PRTR encompasses the process of data collection, data processing, registration and reporting on emission data for some 350 compounds, and compound groups in air, water and soil.